BlogAutomation

 For example, if a customer adds an item to their online shopping cart, a webhook can “push” that data to the fulfillment center instantly, preparing for order processing.
 This eliminates the need for repetitive checks, improves efficiency, and keeps information in sync more reliably.

-Getting Started: Setting Up Your First Webhook Trigger
+Setting Up Your First Trigger: Step By Step Webhook Guide

 While the process of setting up a webhook trigger may differ slightly based on the apps or services you use, there’s a common pattern involved.
 The first step in how to set up a webhook trigger is to create or define the webhook itself.
 This usually involves providing a URL where you’ll receive notifications from another application.